luckylittle/tqm/README.md

       - HardlinkedOutsideClient == true && !isUnregistered() # this makes sure we never remove torrents that has a hardlink (unless they are unregistered)
 ```

+:warning: To prevent potential data corruption or incomplete moves when TMM is used, relabeling of cross-seeded torrents only happens when ALL torrents of the same group (share the same underlying data) match the criteria (e.g. `SeedingDays >= 7.0`)

 **Recommendation:**

 - Include a command name in `MapHardlinksFor` only if your filter rules for that specific command use the `HardlinkedOutsideClient` field.